asiopueo/05_Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I found the solution from the lectures rather unsatisfying, as there are too many arguments in the function.
+This has certainly much to do with

+Although I was able to make some improvements architectually, there is still plenty of room for cleanup and .
+In particular, I the parameter object `settings` should not be passed as often from function to function.
+This would require only a few hours of optimization.
+However, this work will be postponed until later.